lightvector/KataGo/GTP_Extensions.md

          * `order` - KataGo's ranking of the move.
 0 is the best, 1 is the next best, and so on.
          * `pv` - The principal variation following this move.
 May be of variable length or even empty.
       * All output values are from the perspective of the current player, unless otherwise configured in KataGo's gtp config.
-      * This command will terminate upon any new GTP command being received, as well as upon a raw newline being receivedl, including outputting the usual double-newline that signals a completed GTP response.
+      * This command will terminate upon any new GTP command being received, as well as upon a raw newline being received, including outputting the usual double-newline that signals a completed GTP response.

    * `kata-analyze KEYVALUEPAIR KEYVALUEPAIR ...`
       * Same as `lz-analyze` except a slightly different output format and some additional options and fields.